-So, one of the things that was high on my son’s NYC itinerary was visiting the Harry Potter New York Store.
-But, I was really confused on how we could actually visit since it sounded complicated with needing to scan a QR code on the door and then getting a text back when it was our turn.
+So, one of the things that were high on my son’s NYC itinerary was visiting the Harry Potter New York Store.
+But, I was really confused about how we could actually visit since it sounded complicated with needing to scan a QR code on the door and then getting a text back when it was our turn.

 The store is two-levels and it includes New York-specific products in addition to tons of Harry Potter and Fantastic Beasts merchandise.
 Plus, there are some cool photo ops and a Butterbeer bar near the exit.

-Insider tip: If you order the Butterbeer in the souvenir cup, be sure to stop at their cup-washing station to fully rinse your cups before throwing it in your bag.
+Insider tip: If you order the Butterbeer in the souvenir cup, be sure to stop at their cup-washing station to fully rinse your cups before throwing them in your bag.

 Dinner at the Red Flame Diner